 My last posting was about the logistics of London, but what about the sites and things to do while visiting London?
 That’s easy and hard at the same time.
-There is never a shortage of things to do and places to see, but how to decide can be the hardest part of your entire trip.
-One thing is for sure; keep to hotels in mayfair london when it comes to where to stay, as they’re unbeatable.
+There is never a shortage of things to do and places to see, but how to decide can be one of the hardest parts of your entire trip.

 London is a large city and the tourist sites are spread all across it.
 It can take some serious planning to fit in a large number of sites during your visit.
-I have a friend who is obsessed with London.
-He has a business event here soon and he even went as far as pitching to his boss the idea of eveyone walking away with a personalised London umbrella.
-You’re probably thinking the same as was, but until he said I should look into something like ibrolly personalised umbrellas, it did become a lot more clear.
-The boss even said this was a good idea!
-Coming from him, I’m not surprised this is going to become a reality.
-I would buy one actually!
-You can’t really go wrong with London, as there is so much to do and so much to see, that it is understandable when people want to buy souvenirs to remember their trip to the biggest city in the UK.
+You really can’t go wrong with London, as there is so much to do and see.
+Most all want to see the notable sites and buy souvenirs to remember their trip to the biggest city in the UK.

 Since most visitors usually stay less than two weeks when on holiday it can cut down what you do while in town.
 Not to mention the cost of doing everything can add up very fast.
 So how do you make the most of your time and stay within a budget?

 Tips to avoid time-consuming mistakes